-Keto diet guidelines recommend the net intake of carbohydrates to be 15-30g per day.
-One average common persimmon contains 9g of carbohydrates, therefore this fruit isn’t the best fit for a keto diet.
-However, some varieties of persimmons contain less carbohydrates.
+|Keto||Keto diet guidelines recommend that the net intake of carbohydrates be 15 to 30g per day.
+One average persimmon contains 9g of carbohydrates; therefore, this fruit isn’t the best fit for a keto diet.
+However, some varieties of persimmons contain fewer carbohydrates.
 For example, Japanese persimmons contain only 4,6g of carbs per fruit.|

 The DASH diet is rich in fruits.
-Persimmons are very low in sodium, but rich in calcium and potassium.
-This makes persimmon a good option on this diet.
-Some research has also demonstrated hypotensive effects of persimmons (9).
+Persimmons are very low in sodium but rich in calcium and potassium.
+This makes persimmon a good option for this diet.

-In the first phase of the Atkins diet you’re encouraged to eat 12-15g of carbs a day, only from vegetables, so you can not have persimmons during this phase.
+In the first phase of the Atkins diet, you’re encouraged to eat 12 to 15g of carbs a day, only from vegetables, so you can not have persimmons during this phase.

-|Mediterranean||Persimmons have been cultivated in the Mediterranean area for more than a century (11).
+|Mediterranean||Persimmons have been cultivated in the Mediterranean area for over a century (18).
 It fits this diet.|

-|Paleo||Persimmons have been used as food by people for thousands of years, and fruit being one of the most important aspects of the paleo diet makes persimmons a great choice for this diet.|
+|Paleo||Persimmons have been used as food by people for thousands of years, and fruit being one of the most important aspects of the paleo diet makes persimmons an excellent choice for this diet.|

 You can add persimmons to your diet during the Consolidation phase, however, only in moderation.

-As most other foods, persimmons are fine to use during the eating periods but have to be refrained from during the fasting periods.
+|Intermittent Fasting||Like most other foods, persimmons are fine to use during the eating periods but have to be refrained from during fasting.|

 |Low Fat & Low Calorie|

 All persimmons are very low in fat and fit the diet.

-On a low carb diet, the variety of the fruit is worth paying attention to.
-One persimmon can contain 4 to 9g of carbs, depending on the variety.
+|Low Carb||On a low-carb diet, the variety of the fruit is worth paying attention to.
+Depending on the variety, one persimmon can contain 4 to 9g of carbs.|

-|Anti Inflammatory||Persimmons are a great source of vitamin C and other phytochemical antioxidants, therefore can help ease inflammatory processes (12).
+|Anti Inflammatory||Persimmons are a great source of vitamin C and other phytochemical antioxidants.
+Therefore, these fruits can help ease inflammatory processes (19).|

-|BRAT||Persimmons can be used to treat diarrhea due to a weak digestive system (13).
+|BRAT||Persimmons can be used to treat diarrhea caused by a weak digestive system (20).|